 Heart disease isn’t just one disease, rather, it refers to a variety of illnesses that affect the heart.
 There are many factors that can contribute to the development of heart disease.
 If you are concerned, the following assessment can help you to better understand your risk for developing heart disease.

 Heart disease may be used interchangeably with the term “cardiovascular disease.”
 It can refer to blocked blood vessels that increase risk for heart attack, angina, or stroke.
 Conditions that affect your heart’s valves, muscle or rhythm are also considered cardiovascular diseases.
-In many cases, the risk of these heart-related illnesses can be reduced with changes in lifestyle.
+In many cases, you can reduce the risk of these heart-related illnesses with changes in lifestyle.

 These lifestyle changes may refer to changes in diet, better management of stress levels and/or changes in physical activity.
 Furthermore, quitting smoking, reducing drug use and lowering use of alcohol may also help diminish your risk of heart disease.